Jessica Bailiff

 Links:

-The works of Ohio-based singer-songwriter Jessica Bailiff (2) were, de facto, collaborations with Low's guitarist Alan Sparhawk.
+The early works of Ohio-based singer-songwriter Jessica Bailiff (2) were, de facto, collaborations with Low's guitarist Alan Sparhawk.
 Even In Silence (1998) set her dilated, ethereal vocals and her intimate, bedroom confessions, against the backdrop of an unfocused, loose instrumental noise.
-She was the first to fuse folk, ambient, psychedelia and slo-core.
-The litanies and lullabies of Jessica Bailiff (2002), oddly devoid of structure, had a supernatural quality.
+She was among the first musicians to fuse folk, ambient, psychedelia and slo-core.

 Hour Of The Trace (Kranky, 1999), again a collaboration with Alan Sparhawk, refines the formula.
 Bailiff focuses on a form of litany, first excessively slowed down and then filled with sonic eccentricities.
 In this form she truly excels.
 If Crush's minimalist vortex makes you think for a second that Bailiff simply aims at apeing Laurie Anderson, Toska clarifies the intent: the true protagonist of the album is Bailiff's icy whisper, sort of asleep in a perennial trance.
 The album is downhill, from a sonic point of view: After Hours is like a children's singalong on a distorted guitar, but Amnesia alrady sinks in catalectic stillness: a funereal beat surfaces over an hallucinate void, together with spectral wails of guitar, and eventually Bailiff's whisper fades away in a dream.
 Warren is as slow, but relies on a solemn pace and an imposing wall of organ chords.
 Across The Miles is a lullaby that resonates of Nico's sweetest moments with the Velvet Underground, just at half the speed.
 These are weak melodies, left adrift in scanty harmonies, the musical equivalent of aborted foetuses, songs that die before being born.